keir-nellyer/PluginMessageAPI-Plus-LEGACY/README.md

 Upcoming Features
 -----------------

-* The ability to send packets as a "raw" plugin message
+* The ability to get the return value of "raw packets"
-* Built-in BungeeCord packets
+* Forward packet for BungeeCord
 * A priority system (similar to Bukkit's)
 * Minecraft Client support (Forge etc)?